alanhaynes211/portsmith/README.md

 portsmith
 ```

+The terminal will remain open but logs are redirected to `~/Library/Logs/Portsmith/portsmith.log`.
 The system tray icon provides controls to start/stop forwarding, open the config file, and view logs.

 **CLI Mode**